IVAs and Your Property

 If you can’t re-mortgage – or take out a secured loan – to release equity to pay into your IVA, you normally have two options:

-Firstly, you may be able to ask a third party (for example a partner, family member or friend) to pay into your IVA an amount equivalent to your share of the equity in your property, and complete the IVA as originally planned.
+Firstly, you may be able to ask a third party (for example a partner, family member or friend) to pay into your IVA an amount equivalent to 85% of your equity in the property, and complete the IVA as originally planned.

 Or, secondly, you may be able to extend your IVA by up to 12 months of additional monthly IVA payments to compensate your creditors for the fact that they won’t be getting any of your equity.
-The level of additional payments will be the same as the agreed monthly IVA payments in year 5 of your arrangement.
 Don’t worry if these additional 12 payments don’t add up to the total amount of equity you were originally asked to release – you won’t need to pay any more than these 12 monthly payments!

 If you choose to sell your property during your IVA, and you have equity in it, you may be able to offer your creditors a ‘full and final settlement’ from the proceeds of the sale.
 It is of course up to you whether you sell your property, and it is up to your creditors to decide whether to accept your settlement offer.